c-ybeRider/c-ybeRider/README.md

 * jamming with e-drum and guitar

 ### Contact me
-when you have questions or want to share some synergies, please write me an email to *c-ybeRider@outlook.de*.
+when you have questions or want to share some synergies, please write me an email.

 <!--
 **c-ybeRider/c-ybeRider** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.